NAD Host Clubs

 WHAT SHOULD MY CLUB PROVIDE HOSTED GUESTS?

-Hosts will supply tents and food at their campsite from the evening of August 12 through the morning of August 18 (unless specific plans have been made with the guests to adjust the start and end time).
+Hosts will supply tents and food, at no cost, at their campsite from the evening of August 12 through the morning of August 18 (unless specific plans have been made with the guests to adjust the start and end time).
 Hosted guests will camp with their host group, within the North American Division area, organized by conferences within unions.
 It is a good idea to be prepared for contingencies such as: lost bedding/clothing during travel; improper clothing for Oshkosh weather changes (cold, rain, heat); personal needs (toiletries, first aid, etc.), flash lights and batteries, or emergency cash needs.

 As international group plans develop, you will be notified how many Pathfinder girls and boys, how many juniors or teens, and how many adult staff men or women will be coming, so you can plan accordingly.
 It is the host club director's responsibility to keep your conference director informed about the number of guests you will be hosting to ensure adequate camping space is allotted to your club.